-Suffice to say, this summer has been one like no other.
-Summer camp cancellations across the country have left parents panicked over how they’ll keep their kids busy and happy while working from home.
+Suffice to say, the summer of 2020 was like no other.
+Summer camp cancellations across the country left parents panicked over how they’ll keep their kids busy and happy while working from home.

-And so began Backyard Camp, where Elfassy is both a founding parent and volunteer.
+And so began Backyard Camp, where Erin is both a founding parent and volunteer with her brother-in-law Mark Silver.

 Co-founder and spokesperson for Backyard Camp